sclorg/django-ex/README.md

 And you can see information about your deployment too:

-    oc describe dc/django
+    oc describe dc/django-example

-In the web console, the overview tab shows you a service, by default called "django", that encapsulates all pods running your Django application.
+In the web console, the overview tab shows you a service, by default called "django-example", that encapsulates all pods running your Django application.
 You can access your application by browsing to the service's IP address and port.
+You can determine these by running

+   oc get svc

 ### Without an application template